- Set Your Objectives

 Since you probably know the people in the manufacturing area and may also know where they should be, you need less camera resolution.
 All you need to see is an overview that shows people at each location.
 You don’t need to have forensic details.
 You can use a wide angle lens and view a very large area.
 In this case you only require about 10 – 15 pixels/ft.
 A PTZ camera could also be used to patrol though many positions.

-The Axis P5534 is an example of a PTZ camera.
-It has high resolution that allows you to view a wide area.
-You can program it to step through many positions so it can view a very large area.
+The PNP-9200R an example of a very high-resolution PTZ camera.
+It allows you to view a wide area, and you can program it to step through many positions so it can view a very large area.

 Two-way Communication to Manage a Remote Office or Open a Door